guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 of paths coming from the future, making the 'pseudo' Lagrangian behaves similarly to the non relativistic lattice.

-Big disclaimer: I am not a scientist and this is going to be extremely hand wavy.
+Big disclaimer: I am not a scientist and this is going to be **extremely** hand wavy.
 I won't use any unit and just ignore mass and spin.
 For the purpose of this post, a particle has just a position.
 I am pretty sure the math is wrong, and maybe the whole argument doesn't hold at all!
-Readers that are familiar with the subject can maybe tell me if this makes some sense.
+Readers familiar with the subject can maybe tell me if this makes some sense.

 # Path Integral for Quantum Mechanics.